final-form/react-final-form/README.md

 ## API

-The following can be imported from `final-form`.
+The following can be imported from `react-final-form`.

 ### `Form : React.ComponentType<FormProps>`